WSU-ACM/hackathon-site/README.md

 Build Instructions
 ------------------
-1. Install nodejs and npm as recommended by your distro.
+1. Install nodejs and npm.
+This is dependant upon your system.
-2. Install gulp
+2. Grab the dependencies
 ```
-npm install gulp
+npm install
 ```